1. Understand where you are today

 Identify the qualities of each of your team members including yourself, and have each of them focus on the areas where they are most skilled.
 Remember that competence follows preference, and people like to do things they are good at.
 If specific staff members need to operate outside of their comfort zone, make sure you empower them to do so.
 As for yourself, delegate as much as you can and try to only do the things where you can make a difference.
 At the start of your marketing program, apply the 80-20 rule by focusing on 20% of tactics that will drive 80% of your objectives.

 As with any checklist, the objective is not just to tick the boxes but genuinely think about your approach.
-If you have any thoughts or feedback, please feel free to leave them in the comments.
+If you have any thoughts or feedback, please feel free to get in touch.